zadubrovsky/calculation/README.md

 # calculation
  Reaction's rate constant calculation

  1. To run calculation, .CSV and .TXT data is demanded.
-As as tes case, ones are attached here.
+As as test case, ones are attached here.

  2. Change path_csv, path_txt in main.cpp file.